Sanktem/ansible-setup/README.md

 # ansible-setup

-TBH there are lots of hidden files lol, password files, inv files ect
+*TBH there are lots of hidden files lol, password files, inv files ect*

+## Current tasks (This is also things that I'm just doing)
+- [  ] Build a playbook to install a samaba server
+- [  ] Migrate the ansible server to a cleaner server
+- [  ] Migrate the file server to a cleaner server
+- [  ] Create a better shell config and create a playbook to deploy it
+- [  ] Build a better notification server

-Hidden File called inventory.ini, set as the following
+### Hidden File called inventory.ini, set as the following

 ```
 [speical]